What Parents and Providers Need to Know About HIV Risk and Teens

 Teens living with HIV come from all different backgrounds, but Black teens are acquiring HIV at much higher rates than white teens.
 This is especially true for young women.
 Unlike young men, the vast majority of young women get HIV through heterosexual sex (sex between a male and a female).

-Certain factors may put young women at greater risk for sexually transmitted HIV:
+Certain factors may render young women more vulnerable to sexually transmitted HIV:

 • Lack of power in relationships